Gilandel/utils-old/README.md

 - File utils: To read, write and compare files
 - Stream utils: To manage stream files (unrelated with Java 8 Stream)

+##Listener:
-##Listener: base classes to manage events (listenable / event / listener)
+Base classes to manage events (listenable / event / listener)

+##MDCTS:
-##MDCTS: To add mdc in our application in thread safe mode
+To add mdc in our application in thread safe mode

 ##Over:
 - AbstractOverComparable: Class to force the implementation of compareTo method